-- 129 Students who are Looked After, on a Child Protection plan or have other identified vulnerabilities, such as police notifications of Domestic Abuse with current Early Help services involvement, the social worker/key worker will be informed of absence and any concerns, after period 1 register is taken.
-If there is any doubt as to whether a child may be at risk of harm, the Designated Safeguarding Lead will be consulted. - At the latest after 5 days the Family Hub will be informed if no contact has been made with the family, having followed the normal absence process (text messages, phone calls, home visits). - After a maximum of 10 days, the Children Missing Education Form will be completed and further advice sought. - After 20 days, the Remove From Roll checklist will be completed and advice will be sought from the Family Hub.
-The child can only be deleted from the Schools Admission register, with the signature of the Head Teacher on the completed Remove From Roll checklist.
+- been made with the family, having followed the normal absence process (text messages, phone calls, home visits). - After a maximum of 10 days, the Children Missing Education Form will be completed and further advice sought. - After 20 days, the Remove from Roll checklist will be completed and advice will be sought from the Family Hub.
+The child can only be deleted from the Schools Admission register, with the signature of the Headteacher with the completed Remove from Roll checklist.